 Bioactive & Cosmeceutical Skin Care Products to Manage Menopausal Skin

 Once the menopause arrives, decreasing Oestrogen levels affect the skin in a number of ways.
-I recommend using skin care products that contain retinoids to improve cell function and collagen production as these processes slow with ageing.
-Peptides will boost the skin’s elasticity and strength as skin muscle mass and thickness reduce with ageing.
-Use moisture-rich ingredients to keep skin hydrated as lipid levels decline and the skin loses its ability to bind and retain water.
-Lastly, I recommends the use of diacetyl boldine (DAB) and vitamin C to reduce and prevent hyperpigmentation.
+Using retinol will improve cell function and collagen production, which slow with ageing.
+Peptides will boost the skin’s elasticity and strength that declines with age.
+Use moisture-rich ingredients to keep skin hydrated as lipid levels decline and the skin loses its ability to bind and retain water and daily use of medical grade vitamin C will reduce and prevent hyperpigmentation and environmental damage.

-Use broad-spectrum solar protection with an appropriate SPF for your skin type.
-Make sure you apply generously and reapply every two hours, or more frequently if swimming or sweating.
-Many BB & CC creams include SPF protection so are ideal for daily use in the summer months.
+Use a broad spectrum physical sunscreen with antioxidants every day to ensure that your skin is protected.
+Make sure you reapply every two hours, or more frequently if swimming or sweating.
 If the UV index is 7 or above, minimise exposure to the sun between 10h00 – 16h00, even on cloudy days, and take into consideration that bright surfaces e.g. sand, snow and water reflect UV and increase your exposure.
 If you have sensitive skin you may need to wear protective clothing, including a wide brimmed hat, and review certain medications e.g. oral contraceptives and blood pressure lowering, which react to UVA/UVB rays.

 Naturally good skin begins with your diet.
 After digestion you need to make sure that body has plenty of nutrients to feed your skin.
 A great skin diet consists of eating 3 times a day allowing at least 4 hours between meals to give the digestive system resting time.
 Incorporate different coloured vegetables rich in antioxidants, and protein high in collagen-forming amino acids at every meal as well as consuming a green juice daily.
 Ideally include half an avocado as it is packed with phytonutrients and essential fatty acids (EFA’s), which encourage healthy cell membranes.
 Fermented foods and raw foods are fantastic too as they are rich in enzymes and gut friendly bacteria, which results in clearer skin.
 You can include supplements such as live, activated bacteria, but- as with all supplements- make sure they are good quality.
 Ancient grains such as freekah, are also highly nutritious and easy to digest.
 Dairy produce is constantly debated; I’m not a big fan of cow dairy, preferring goat and sheep dairy, I highly recommend almond milk (preferably home-made!).
 With all dairy and meat the same approach to products applies: keep it clean.
 Many animals are now given hormones and antibiotics so always try to buy RSPCA- approved eggs and protein.
 Drink plenty of water so it flushes your system and helps your body retain moisture, which keeps the skin hydrated and looking plump.